Interview Ready

 Start by reviewing the job posting again so you’re familiar with the duties, requirements, and desired skills.
 Be sure to note the interview format, date, time, and location (in person, virtual, or panel interview), and respond promptly to confirm your availability.

 Many interview questions are designed to understand how you’ve handled real work situations.
-Using the SMART model can help you provide clear, organized, and effective answers.
+Using the STAR model can help you provide clear, organized, and effective answers.

-- Achievable / Action – Focus on the actions you personally took to solve the problem or complete the task.
+- Action – Focus on the actions you personally took to solve the problem or complete the task.

 Using this approach helps interviewers clearly see your skills, experience, and problem-solving abilities.